Performance of annual leak detection, quantification and emissions reduction (LDAR) campaigns at all facilities.

 On the other hand, Scope 2 emissions are generated by electricity consumption.
 Given that Enagás has a 100% Renewable Energy Guarantee of Origin contract for all its facilities, the emissions associated with electricity consumption are zero.

-Since 2015, we have reduced our methane footprint by 30%.
-Specifically, in 2022, methane emissions accounted for 17.5% of Enagás’ carbon footprint (Scope 1 and 2).
-76% of these emissions came from venting during operation, maintenance and safety work or from analytical equipment, and the remaining 24% from uncontrolled and continuous gas leaks.
+Since 2015, we have reduced our methane footprint by 46%.
+Specifically, in 2024, methane emissions accounted for 22.6% of Enagás’ carbon footprint (Scope 1 and 2).
+63% of these emissions came from venting during operation, maintenance and safety work or from analytical equipment, and the remaining 37% from uncontrolled and continuous gas leaks.
+Regarding gas leaks, in 2024 they represented 0.0023% and 0.00005% of gas throughput for transportation and storage activities respectively.

 We are implementing the following measures to minimise methane emissions from our activities: